Wegovy Price in UAE: Cost & Dosing Guide

 Serious Side Effects and Boxed Warnings

 Wegovy carries a boxed warning regarding thyroid tumors.
 In animal studies, semaglutide caused thyroid tumors including medullary thyroid carcinoma in rodents.
-While the relevance to humans is uncertain, patients with a personal or family history of medullary thyroid carcinoma or Multiple Endocrine Neoplasia syndrome type 2 (an endocrine system condition) should not take Wegovy.
-Other serious side effects include pancreatitis, gallbladder problems, low blood sugar (hypoglycaemia, especially those taking insulin or sulfonylureas), kidney injury, and increased heart rate.
+The label lists personal or family history of medullary thyroid carcinoma or Multiple Endocrine Neoplasia syndrome type 2 as a contraindication.
+Other serious risks in labeling include pancreatitis, gallbladder problems, low blood sugar (hypoglycaemia, especially with insulin or sulfonylureas), kidney injury, and increased heart rate.

 Cardiovascular Safety: The SELECT Trial

-The SELECT trial demonstrated that Wegovy reduces the risk of major cardiovascular events—including heart attack, stroke, and cardiovascular death—by 20% in adults with known heart disease and either obesity or overweight.
-This was the first time a weight loss medication demonstrated major adverse cardiovascular events reduction.
-Heart health benefits were observed regardless of whether patients had type 2 diabetes.
+The SELECT trial reported a 20% reduction in major cardiovascular events, including heart attack, stroke, and cardiovascular death, in adults with known heart disease and either obesity or overweight.
+This was the first time a weight-management medicine demonstrated major adverse cardiovascular event reduction in this setting.
 The FDA updated Wegovy’s label in March 2024 to include cardiovascular risk reduction as an indication.

 Pen Specifications & Storage